-- The toxicology results indicate that CYT-108 is safe to administer when exposed to the systemic circulation at a highly-concentrated (10x) dose.
+- The toxicology results suggest that CYT-108 is safe to administer when exposed to the systemic circulation at a highly-concentrated (10x) dose.

-- The efficacy results indicate that CYT-108 has therapeutic effects (as measured by 6 independent metrics of cartilage and joint health) when injected into damaged, arthritic joints.
-See slides 16-18 in the presentation.
+- The efficacy results indicate that CYT-108 has slight therapeutic effects when injected into damaged, arthritic joints.

-- Taken together, the results of the preclinical study indicate that CYT-108 may be a safe, viable therapeutic for treating osteoarthritis and associate joint damage.
-These results will be confirmed in a larger preclinical study and discussed with the FDA before entering Phase 1 human trials.
+- Taken together, the results of the preclinical study indicate that CYT-108 was generally tolerated when injected at highly concentrated doses.
+Moreover, results also indicated slight trends in therapeutic cartilage-protective effects when CYT-108 was administered into damaged joints.
+(These results need to be confirmed in a larger preclinical study and discussed with the FDA before entering Phase 1 human trials.)

 - This was a key milestone on the path to approval and commercialization, and will be used to substantiate our request to enter Phase 1 human clinical trials.